paninij/paninij/site/src/_man/p1/ch2_getting_started.md

 automatically enable concurrency in between the boundaries of capsules when it safe to do so.

-When a procedure is invoked on a capsule, the this expression is completed immediately, even if the invoked procedure hasn't even started executing our procedure invocation.
+When a procedure is invoked on a capsule, the procedure invocation is completed immediately, even if the invoked procedure hasn't even started executing our procedure invocation.
 This allows the invoking capsule and the invoked capsule to work independently and simultaneously.